Lesser occipital nerve: Course and relations

 It curves around the accessory nerve (CN XI) to come to course anterior to it.
 It then curves around and ascends along the posterior border of the sternocleidomastoid muscle; rarely, it may pierce the muscle.
-Near the cranium, it perforates the deep fascia.
-It is continues upwards along the scalp posterior to the auricle.
+Near the cranium, it perforates the deep cervical fascia.
+It is continued upwards along the scalp posterior to the auricle.
+It divides into medial and lateral segments between the inion, and intermastoid line.

+Branches

+It has an auricular, a mastoid, and an occipital branch.

+Its auricular branch supplies the skin of the upper and back part of the auricula, communicating with the mastoid branch of the great auricular.
+This branch is occasionally derived from the greater occipital nerve.

 Distribution

-The lesser occipital nerve distributes branches to the skin.
-It gives off an auricular branch, which supplies the skin of the upper and back part of the auricula, communicating with the mastoid branch of the great auricular.
-This branch is occasionally derived from the greater occipital nerve.
+The nerve provides sensory innervation to the upper part of the back of the neck and adjacent scalp posterior to the auricle; it may also contribute to the sensory innervation of the auricle itself.

+Communications

+It communicates with the greater occipital nerve, great auricular nerve, and the auricular branch of the facial nerve.

 Variation

 Rarely, the lesser occipital nerve may be duplicated or triplicated.
-It varies in size.

-Function

-The lesser occipital nerve supplies part of the scalp near the auricle.
-It connects with the great auricular nerve, the greater occipital nerve, and the auricular branch of the facial nerve.